(717) 336-5030

 The fluidized powder is the material used in a powder coating fluidizer.
 These powders have a larger particle size.
 A thermoplastic powder is typically used because it melts when introduced to heat and hardens as it cools.
 It can also be remelted, unlike thermoset materials.
 The powder paint is either made from polyvinyl chloride (PVC), nylon, or polyethylene.

-A bed of powder sits at the bottom of an open box.
+A bed of one of these powders sits at the bottom of an open box.
 Beneath the box is a porous membrane, and under the membrane is a plenum chamber.
 This chamber is a pressurized housing containing positive pressure.
 The air flows through the housing and porous membrane.

-This air causes the powder to rise, in which the heated object is dipped.
+This air causes the powder to act like a liquid, and the heated object is dipped into the liquidized powder coating.
+The air causes the volume of powder to expand for easier dipping.
 For example, 24 inches of powder increases to 28 to 30 inches deep.
-The fluidized powder is what coats the metal object.
+The fluidized powder then coats the metal object and bonds to the surface due to the heat.

 How Does a Fluid Bed for Powder Paint Work?

+When you give us your equipment to coat, it is treated with utmost care and concern.
 All metal parts are cleaned to remove soil.
 They can either be sandblasted and/or primed to increase the adhesion of the coating.
-The part being powder coated with fluidized bed coating, now goes through a four-stage process:
+The part being powder coated with fluidized bed coating then goes through a four-stage process:

-The metal part must be preheated in an oven to at least 350 degrees Fahrenheit, but ideally 400 to 450 degrees.
-It needs to be at a higher temperature than the melting point of the fluid bed powder so that the powder quenches or cools the part right away.
-A conventional gas fire convection oven is the most common way to heat the item.
+The metal part must be preheated in an oven to at least 350 degrees Fahrenheit, but ideally, 400 to 450 degrees, as it will cool slightly during transfer.
+The piece needs to be at a higher temperature than the melting point of the fluid bed powder so that the powder quenches or cools the part right away during the submerging step.
+A conventional gas-fire convection oven is the most common way to heat the item.

 2. Part is Dip-Coated